CoderLovely08/python-telegram-bot/README.md

 # Telegram Bot using python

-We are going to build a simple bot using python which you can use to notify you about anything.
+We are going to build a simple Telegram bot using python which you can use to notify you about anything.

 ## Required Steps
 1. [Create a telegram bot](#creat-a-bot)